awsdocs/amazon-route53-docs/doc_source/ResourceRecordTypes.md

 1. <Value>hostname.example.com</Value>
 ```

-## MX Record Type<a name="MXFormat"></a>
+## MX record type<a name="MXFormat"></a>

-Each value for an MX record actually contains two values, priority and domain name:
+An MX record specifies the names of your mail servers and, if you have two or more mail servers, the priority order\.
+Each value for an MX record contains two values, priority and domain name:

 **Priority**
 An integer that represents the priority for an email server\.
 If you specify only one server, the priority can be any integer between 0 and 65535\.
 If you specify multiple servers, the value that you specify for the priority indicates which email server you want email to be routed to first, second, and so on\.
 The server with the lowest value for the priority takes precedence\.
 For example, if you have two email servers and you specify values of 10 and 20 for the priority, email always goes to the server with a priority of 10 unless it's unavailable\.
 If you specify values of 10 and 10, email is routed to the two servers approximately equally\.